relativty/Relativty/README.md

 <p> You can now play with your headset by downloading some cool demos by <a href="https://github.com/relativty/Relativ/releases/download/v0.1-beta/Unity_build.zip">clicking here<a/>.
 Or build your own game in a minute using the Relativty sdk, learn more by <a href="https://github.com/relativty/fastVR-sdk"> clicking here </a>. </p>
 <p> I would love to hear about what you’ve experienced building the headset or help if you have any questions.
 Ping me at maxime@relativty.com or <a href="https://twitter.com/maximecoutte">@maximecoutte</a>. </p>
-<p align="center">😍🤙 You can now chat with me and the Fellowship https://discord.gg/W9VKbjU</p>
+<p align="center">🤗You can now chat with me and the Fellowship https://discord.gg/W9VKbjU</p>
 <p align="center"> <strong> <> with ❤️, maxime@relativty.com</strong> </p>